Bakhytgul-dev/Interview-questions/README.md

 📌 Basics

-What is HTML and what is it used for?
+**1.What is HTML and what is it used for?**

 <details>
-  <summary>Open</summary>
+  <summary>-Answer:</summary>

-   Answ: HTML stands for HyperText Markup Language.
+   HTML stands for HyperText Markup Language.
 It is the standard language used to create and structure content on the web.

    HTML is used to: